SatoryKono/bioactivity_data_acquisition/docs/INDEX.md

 - **[Naming Conventions](styleguide/00-naming-conventions.md)**: The standard for naming documentation files.

+## Additional Resources

+- **[Prompt Documentation](00-promt/)**: Original prompt specifications used for generating framework documentation.
+These files serve as reference materials for understanding the design decisions and requirements that shaped the `bioetl` framework.

 ## How to Maintain Consistency

 1. When changing code, update the corresponding documentation sections and ensure all `[ref]` links are accurate.